jzoran/kotlin-privapp/README.md

 * Jetbrains' Kotlin Android extensions plugin is not supported.
 * Kotlin extensions libraries from Jetpack are not supported, as they are not part of the sdk build of Jetpack.
-* r8 spends a lot of time optimizing with a Jetpack library like androidx.appcompat included.

 ## LICENSE
 The project is licensed under the license stated in the [LICENCE.md](LICENSE.md) file of